pranigopu/pranigopu.github.io/docs/mathematics/linear-algebra/solving-system-of-linear-equations.md

 4. Failure conditions for matrix-based elimination

 ## Row reduction
+The define before explaining, row reduction is the process of performing row operations (i.e. linear combinations of rows) to reduce a matrix to its row echelon form.
+To explain this definition, we need to grasp the context that gives purpose to such a process, and then grasp the meaning of "row echelon" form and how it ties the context to the purpose.

 ### Setting the context
 Consider the coefficient matrix $A$ and the vector of constant sums $\vec{c}$, as defined in the [introduction](#introduction).
 Since $\vec{x}$ is a vector of unknowns, it contains no information about the system of linear of equations that is not already contained in $A$ and $\vec{c}$, assuming we know the sequence in which the variables and their coefficients must be placed (note that each column of $A$ corresponds to a variable, and likewise for each dimension of $\vec{c}$).
 Hence, we can represent the whole system using only $A$ and $\vec{c}$.
 To condense such a representation for efficiency, we can combine the coefficient and the vector of constant sums into one _augmented matrix_, as follows: